WilliamZhang20/Nim_AI/README.md

 TLDR: Nim is a two-player game that involves a number of piles of items.
 Each player has to remove a number of items, which can be any nonzero number of items that all have to be from the same pile.
 Whoever removes the last item loses.

-The idea for this repository came from a Harvard CS50 Introduction to AI with Python course [project](https://cs50.harvard.edu/ai/2024/projects/4/nim/), where the structure of the implementation all comes from.
+The idea for this repository came from a course [project](https://cs50.harvard.edu/ai/2024/projects/4/nim/) in Harvard CS50 Introduction to AI with Python, where the structure of the implementation all comes from.
+The only new code written here fills the methods of the class `NimAI`.

 ## How it all works